ff6347/gestalten-in-code/projects/spirals-chaos/index.md

 ### 1.4 Conclusion
-Funnily much of the people had fear of the white sheet of paper, so I gave them as a tip to close their eyes.
+Many were afraid of the white sheet, so they got the tip to close theirs eyes.
+On this occasion, many nice and interesting things have come out.
-Because I have worked with Indian ink and some colour, every test person has drawn a spiral and afterwards they had got from me another sheet for the rest of the set of rules.
+This project was drawn with Indian ink and colour.
+Every test person had drawn a spiral, this had to dry.
+So every test person got the spiral of another test person to sign further.
-The colour blue was in comparison to the other tested the best on.
+After some colours were tested in the approach, the decision was taken for a strong blue.

-On the whole it was a pleasure and the results look also great so I think that many nice things have come out.
+On the whole it has given pleasure and the results speak for themselves.

 ![](./assets/images/9favourite.png)￼